-B. Firm's Equilibrium with Normal Profits
+B. Firm's Equilibrium with NormalProfits

 The firm will be earning normal profits if total revenue is equal to total cost.
 The firm's equilibrium with normal profits has been explained in figure 11.
-The firm is in equilibrium at point E as at point E, MR=MC and MC curve cuts MR curve from below.
-OQ is the equilibrium level of output.
+The firm is in equilibrium at point E as at point E,MR=MC and MC curve cuts MR curve frombelow.
+OQ is the equilibrium level ofoutput.
 The total revenue is OP×OQ = OPEQ.
 The total cost is EQ×OQ = OPEQ.
+The firm will be earning normal profits when total cost is equal to total revenue i.e. OPEQ.
+At output OQ, EQ is the average cost out of which MQ is average variable cost and EM is average fixed cost.
+The price OP or EQ is equal to average cost which covers both average variable cost MQ and average fixed cost EM.
+In this phase, firm is in equilibrium with normal profits.